shahalam-dev/eboss_core/README.md

 $DB = new PDODB($appInfo);
 ```

-This object creation from `PDODB` class provides istablishing connection to data base and give the useful methods needed for database transaction.
+This object creation from the business logic class (mentioned above) takes parameters.

 ```php
 //Business logic class initialization
 $Skeleton = new Skeleton($appInfo,$DB, $payload);
 ```

-This object creation from the business logic class (mentioned above) takes parameters.
+Endpoint specific action handaling function. which is responsible for executing business logic class's method send the respose to the client.

 ```php
 $action_execution_function = function() use ($Skeleton){